 Liver injuries are categorized into three major groups, cell-indiscriminate, cholestasis and hepatocyte associated injuries.
 Mechanical trauma, ischemia and liver resection leads to cell-indiscriminate whilst either mechanical or autoimmune bile duct injuries cause cholestasis.
 The major types of hepatocyte associated injuries are either direct injuries (alcohol, drugs and hepatotropic infectious viruses such as hepatitis B and C) or immune mediated[2,7].

 As injury persists, regardless of the initial cause, liver tissue responds by depositing ECM[8] which is known as the wound healing response.
 In addition, ECM synthesis is considered an effort of the liver tissue to localize the injury by encapsulating the area of injury.
-Eventhough it is as an essential part of the wound healing process, once it is deregulated the condition progresses to “liver fibrosis”, which becomes an inefficient attempt at liver tissue remodelling[9,10].
+Even though it is as an essential part of the wound healing process, once it is deregulated the condition progresses to “liver fibrosis”, which becomes an inefficient attempt at liver tissue remodelling[9,10].
 Thus, liver fibrosis is mainly characterized by the excessive accumulation of ECM in the liver parenchyma replacing the functional hepatic tissue[11].

 Interestingly, the microenvironment in the liver is an organized multidirectional interaction complex (cell-matrix-cell) which delivers the molecular signals crucial for normal liver homeostasis.
 In this process each cell type in the liver including hepatocytes, hepatic stellate cells (HSCs), Kupffer cells (KCs) and liver sinusoidal epithelial cells (LSECs) have their own roles to play while talking to each other, a process referred to as cellular “crosstalk”[12].